netgloo/benjamin/readme.md

 Replacing the string `'UA-XXXXX-Y'` with your tracking ID.

-The above JavaScript snippet is just the Google official one, taken from [here](https://developers.google.com/analytics/devguides/collection/analyticsjs/), without the last JavaScript instruction `ga('send', 'pageview');`.
+The above JavaScript snippet is just the [Google's official one](https://developers.google.com/analytics/devguides/collection/analyticsjs/), without the last JavaScript instruction `ga('send', 'pageview')`.
 You should move such instruction inside the Benjamin's [`ready`](#ready) callback, in this way:

 ```
 Benjamin.on({

   'ready': function() {

+    // Add these two lines to tracking page views with Google Analytics
     ga('set', { page: window.location.pathname, title: document.title });
     ga('send', 'pageview');